List of presidents of the United States who died in office: 1841: William Henry Harrison

-Harrison's death sparked a brief constitutional crisis regarding succession to the presidency, as the U.S. Constitution was unclear as to whether Vice President John Tyler should assume the office of president or merely execute the duties of the vacant office.
-Tyler claimed a constitutional mandate to carry out the full powers and duties of the presidency and took the presidential oath of office, setting an important precedent for an orderly transfer of presidential power when a president leaves office intra-term.
+Harrison's death sparked a brief constitutional crisis regarding succession to the presidency, as the U.S. Constitution was unclear as to whether Vice President Tyler should assume the office of president or merely execute the duties of the vacant office as acting president.
+Tyler claimed a constitutional mandate to carry out the full powers and duties of the presidency and took the presidential oath of office, setting the Tyler Precedent for an orderly transfer of presidential power when a president leaves office intra-term.

 Coincidentally, all but one of the presidents who later died in office had, like Harrison, won a presidential election in a year ending in a zero (1840 through 1960).
 This pattern of tragedies came to be known as the Curse of Tippecanoe, or the Curse of Tecumseh, the name of the Shawnee leader against whom Harrison fought in the 1811 Battle of Tippecanoe.
 Also sometimes referred to as the Zero Factor legend, the pattern was disrupted by Ronald Reagan, who survived an assassination attempt in 1981 (69 days after taking office) and lived to complete two full terms.

 1850: Zachary Taylor

 Zachary Taylor was known to have consumed copious amounts of ice water, cold milk, green apples, and cherries on July 4, 1850, after attending holiday celebrations and the laying of the cornerstone of the Washington Monument.
 That same evening, he became severely ill with an unknown digestive ailment.
 Doctors used popular treatments of the time.
 On the morning of July 9, the president asked his wife Margaret not to grieve saying:

 Taylor died late that evening, five days after becoming ill, at age 65.
 Contemporary reports listed the cause of death as "bilious diarrhea or a bilious cholera."
 He was succeeded by Vice President Millard Fillmore.

 Taylor's funeral took place on July 13, and like Harrison's nine years earlier, was held in the East Room of the White House.
 Afterward, an estimated 100,000 people gathered along the funeral route to Congressional Cemetery where his coffin was placed temporarily in the Public Vault; that October it was transported to Louisville, Kentucky.
-On November 1, 1850, Taylor was buried in his family's burial ground on the Taylor estate, Springfieldnow the Zachary Taylor National Cemetery.
+On November 1, 1850, Taylor was buried in his family's burial ground on the Taylor estate, Springfield, which became the Zachary Taylor National Cemetery.

-Almost immediately after his death, rumors began to circulate that Taylor had been poisoned by pro-slavery Southerners, and various conspiracy theories persisted into the late-20th century.
+Almost immediately after his death, rumors began to circulate that he had been poisoned by pro-slavery Southerners, and various conspiracy theories persisted into the late-20th century.
 The cause of Taylor's death was definitively established in 1991, when his remains were exhumed and an autopsy conducted by Kentucky's chief medical examiner.
-Subsequent Neutron activation analysis conducted at Oak Ridge National Laboratory revealed no evidence of poisoning, as arsenic levels were too low.
-The analysis concluded Taylor had contracted cholera morbus, or acute gastroenteritis, as Washington had open sewers, and his food or drink may have been contaminated.
+Subsequent neutron activation analysis conducted at Oak Ridge National Laboratory revealed no evidence of poisoning, as arsenic levels were too low.
+The analysis concluded Taylor had contracted cholera morbus (acute gastroenteritis), as Washington had open sewers, and his food or drink may have been contaminated.